-Honestly this is a question that we get a lot this time of year.
-There are two different types of pads for standard swamp coolers Each type of pad has pros and cons.
-We have broken down all the types of pads available so you can see which type may be best for your home.
+Honestly, this is a question that we get a lot this time of year.
+There are two different types of pads for standard swamp coolers or evaporative coolers.
+Each type of pad has pros and cons.
+We have broken down the types of pads that are available so you can see which type may be best for your home.

 I know you just want to know…